How to Say No to a Client Without Burning Bridges

 As a coach, you’re the expert in your own coaching process.
 Don’t ever let anyone tell you otherwise.

 It’s not a good sign when someone tries to skip steps in your process or get you to adapt to theirs.
-Maybe they refuse to pay you upfront, even if that’s your policy, because their procedures require them to use net 30 payment terms.
-Or maybe they don’t like your appointment schedule and want to move things around.
+Maybe they refuse to pay you upfront or book you within your business hours.

 This happens more frequently with corporate clients, especially for consultants.
-But remember — you’re a business owner, not an employee.
-You make your own rules.
-And those rules are set up optimally to help you support each client to the best of your ability.
+You can aim at finding a middle ground, but remember, you’re a business owner, not an employee.
+Your business should be set up optimally to help you support each client to the best of your ability.

 If a prospect won’t play by your rules, it’s a sign there’s more trouble to come later.
 Say no and move on.